 A puppy that has had this pre training is less likely to get spooked or be nervous in new situations.
 We also socialize each puppy with people of different ages and backgrounds so each puppy is happy to be showered with attention no matter who is giving it.
 They are also less likely to snap at a toddler for pulling his/her ear or pee on them self when you bend down to pet him/her.
 If a puppy is to be shipped we start getting the pups used to their crate they will be traveling in by placing them in their crate for the last week before they leave us at night or a few hours during the day.

 What should you do if your puppy cries when you crate him for the night… It is best to think pro-actively so make sure your puppy has already went potty and so would not be crying to go outside… Keep in mind a new puppy needs to potty every 30 minutes while awake so I feel accidents while crate training at night are inevitable because you have to sleep.
 You should have a toy or something for your puppy to do in the crate if he is not tired such as a Kong toy stuffed with tasty peanut butter… This is a diversion and gives the puppy something to do other than just sit there and be thinking of how alone he is….
 After you have tucked him in for the night If he starts to cry: THIS IS VERY IMPORTANT: DO ABSOLUTELY NOTHING!!!
 Let the puppy learn to comfort himself and do not give any attention at all good or bad… After a few nights the puppy will realize bed time is bedtime and crying does not give him what he wants.
 Even when it is time for puppy to come out of his crate do not open the door until he is quite and calm!
 While it is night time: Every two hours take pup out to go potty outside.
 Yes that is every two hours all night long until you see pup not going potty on these night time breaks.
 If pup does not go potty at one of these two hour night breaks you can increase to 3 hrs and so on.
-If pup has an accident you need to decrease the amount of time between potty breaks.
+If pup has an accident in his crate you need to decrease the amount of time between potty breaks.
 During day you can increase potty breaks as pup gets older and can hold urine longer.
 Eventually puppy will be free to run through house and will be on a potty schedule.
 Remember to give a tiny treat or praise when pup potties like he should.
 Again, easiest way to potty train is the doggy door method if you can do that.

 Only give a puppy affection and rewards if they are totally calm and submissive to you and everyone else around you.
 Do not give a puppy a treat if it is grabbing it or going crazy trying to get it from you.
 If a dog does this say a no word that is not no, like “NUAAA” or “AHAH” and take the treat away and then give it again slower until the puppy gently takes it from your hand.
 Never say “NO” because this word is used so much in everyday speech and you do not want to confuse your dog.
 Choose a no word that is not no and stick to that word every time you mean “stop behavior.”
 You will learn this and much more in your first puppy 1 class and we also recommend getting your pup into puppy 2 classes, basic dog training classes, and eventually his CGS, (CANINE GOOD CITIZENSHIP).
 If you are wanting a certified therapy dog or medical service dog you can look into those programs in your local area as well.